Semidefinite approximation for mixed binary quadratically constrained quadratic programs: Approximation bounds for the minimization model

 \subsection{Reformulation and two SDP relaxations}

 In this section we consider the minimization problem \eqref{Generalproblem_in} and its SDP relaxation.

 We first consider the SDP relaxation for both the discrete and the continuous constraints.
-Notice that, by monotonicity, we can assume without loss of generality that the inequality constraint $\sum_{i\in\mathcal{M}}\beta_i\ge Q$ in \eqref{Generalproblem_in} holds with equality, resulting in the following equivalent formulation: { } By performing a simple transformation $\alpha_i=2\beta_i-1$, for all $i\in \mathcal{M}$, we convert the range of the binary variables to $\{-1,1\}$.
+Notice that, by monotonicity, we can assume without loss of generality that the inequality constraint $\sum_{i\in\mathcal{M}}\beta_i\ge Q$ in \eqref{Generalproblem_in} holds with equality, resulting in the following equivalent formulation:

+By performing a simple transformation $\alpha_i=2\beta_i-1$, for all $i\in \mathcal{M}$, we convert the range of the binary variables to $\{-1,1\}$.
 We further introduce an auxiliary binary variable $\ell\in\{-1,1\}$, and transform the problem \eqref{Generalproblem} equivalently to

 To write the above problem in a more compact form, we make the following definitions:

 With these definitions, the problem can be written as the following homogeneous QCQP problem:

 Let ${\bar \bx}$ be a global optimal solution of problem \eqref{problemReformulate}, and $v^{\min}_{{\rm QP}}$ be the optimal objective value.